Faisalsaddiqui/CodeAlpha-Chatgpt-Integration/README.md

 cd ChatGPT-Integration
 Install Dependencies
 Ensure you have the required tools (e.g., Node.js, Python, or your backend framework).
-Then, run:
+Then, run: html

-bash
-Copy code
-npm install
-Set Up API Key
-Obtain your OpenAI API key and add it to your environment file (.env):

-makefile
-Copy code
-OPENAI_API_KEY=your_openai_api_key
-Run the Application
-Start the application using your preferred method:

-bash
-Copy code
-npm start
-Embed Chat Widget
-Copy the generated widget code and paste it into your website's HTML:

-html
 Copy code
 <script src="chat-widget.js"></script>